Charting a Course for Cleaner Oceans Through Innovation and Collaboration

 Looking to Make a Direct Impact?
 Become a Volunteer!

-• Ocean Blue Project: This organization encourages individuals to organize their own beach cleanups in their community.
-They provide resources and educational materials to help individuals understand how pollution flows from our own backyards, streets, local creeks, rivers, and bays into our drinking water and into our one-world ocean, harming our health and marine organisms.
+- Ocean Blue Project: This organization encourages individuals to organize their own beach cleanups in their community.
+They provide resources and educational materials to help individuals understand how pollution flows from our own backyards, streets, and local waterways into our drinking water and into our one-world ocean.
+They educate the community on how pollution is harming our health and marine organisms.

 Charting the Course to Cleaner Oceans

 Cleaning up our oceans shouldn’t be a task left only to coastal communities.
-Governments, businesses, non-governmental organizations, and individuals worldwide must unite to tackle this global challenge through comprehensive strategies that prioritize waste reduction, proper waste management, recycling initiatives, and the development of sustainable alternatives to single-use plastics.
+Governments, businesses, non-governmental organizations, and individuals worldwide must unite to tackle this global challenge.
+We can make a difference through comprehensive strategies that prioritize waste reduction, proper waste management, recycling initiatives, and the development of sustainable alternatives to single-use plastics.

 As the magnitude of plastic pollution becomes increasingly evident, so does the need for innovative solutions and technologies to mitigate its impact.
-By embracing these advancements, supporting research and development, and fostering collaboration between industries, governments, and individuals, we can collectively work towards a plastic-free future.
+We can collectively work towards a plastic-free future by embracing these advancements, supporting research and development, and fostering collaboration between industries, governments, and individuals.

 Written by Carley Kimball